+Now we want to tell you a little more about the rest of our plans for ABI week 2019.
 The Child Brain Injury Trust has always seen brain injury as something that impacts the whole family.
 The support we offer has never been limited to just the child who has acquired a brain injury, it has always been about much more than that.
-We pride ourselves on being family focused and flexible in our approach, tailoring our services to meet each family’s unique circumstances.

 We have so many resources from fact sheets to e-learning sessions that address sibling support, and more new fantastic materials in the pipeline.
 We have consulted the experts in this area, those children and young people who have grown up with a brother or sister who has a brain injury, and we thank them for being brave enough to share their stories and advice.

+These first-hand experiences, tips and advice are going to be gathered into a new leaflet, especially for siblings of those with a brain injury.
 It can sometimes be much harder for a young person to express how they feel.
 How children react will largely depend on their age and understanding of the situation, as well as the kind of support that is available to them.
-Having the chance to talk to a parent, relative, family friend or another person that they feel comfortable with can make a huge difference and ease the burden for them
+Having a resource that makes them know they are not alone, will be a great help.

 Impact on the family e-learning https://www.cysalesteam.com/childbraininjurytrust/event/recorded-e-learning-impact-on-the-family?embed=1